Interruption of study

 Contact the team at firstname.lastname@example.org

 Someone within the team will advise on possible options and on the interruption process.
 For example, they will advise on the start and end dates of the interruption and, if appropriate, discuss the implications for assessment and course choices.
-The support team are also available via Zoom or over the phone.
+The support team are also available via video call or over the phone.

-Other sources of advice can be obtained from your Academic Advisor or your Programme Director or University-wide support services such as the Student Guidance Service or Counselling Service before referral to the Student Support and Guidance Team.
+Other sources of advice can be obtained from your Academic Advisor or your Programme Director or University-wide support services such as the Student Guidance Service or Counselling Service before referral to the Student Support and Wellbeing Team.

 In the case of non-EU students in the UK on a Student Visa (formerly Tier 4 student visa) the University is legally required to report to the UK visas and immigration any interruption of studies over 60 days duration.
 Student Visa holders are strongly advised to discuss any consequences of taking an interruption with the Student Immigration Team before making an application.
 View the team's contact details.